aninternetian/smojocheatsheet/README.md

 # smojocheatsheet

-Your go-to cheat sheet for the Smojo programming language
+Your go-to cheat sheet for the [Smojo programming language](https://smojo.ai/academy.html).